MohiniDeshpande/MohiniDeshpande/README.md

 2. **Steel Defect Detection Using Deep Learning**: Developed an end-to-end solution for detecting defects in steel surfaces using a ResNet152V2 model for image classification and bounding box prediction.
 The model was fine-tuned using pre-trained weights on ImageNet and achieved high accuracy of 97.3%.
 Link to this project: [Steel Defect Detection](https://colab.research.google.com/drive/1-Q5jQzuoSq1Bd_pj_wWrUNzi5Yvxh71Y?usp=sharing)

+3. **Stock Market Prediction Model**:  Built a stock prediction model integrating news sentiment analysis using FinBERT with technical indicators (e.g., RSI, Moving Averages).
+Leveraged Random Forest for accurate price trend predictions, achieving 67% accuracy using real-time stock data and news scraping for enhanced insights.

+4. **Data Mining Script**: This is a Web Scraper that is scraping the website 'Reed' for data science related roles that are hiring and saving it into an excel file as a demo.

 Currently I'm trying to upload my projects that I have saved locally on here to add on to my portfolio.

 Feel free to check out my repositories and contribute to my projects!